Wannabeasmartguy/RAGENT/README.md

 - [x] **Native implementation** of Retrieval Augmentation Generation (RAG), lightweight and efficient
 - [x] Optional embedding models (Hugging Face/OpenAI)
 - [x] Easy-to-use knowledge base management
-- [x] Hybrid search, reranking, and specified file retrieval
+- [x] Multiple search methods available: Hybrid search, reranking, and specified file retrieval

 > If you like this project, please star it, it's the biggest encouragement for me!